experimaestro/datamaestro/docs/download.md

             url: https://s3.amazonaws.com/my89public/quac/scorer.py
     ```

-###  Archives
+##  Archives

-- /archive:Zip
+- `archive:Zip`
-- /archive:Tar
+- `archive:Tar`

-Transparent decompression of the archive
+Transparent decompression of the archive; if the archive only contains one file or folder,
+this will be the main content.

 - `url`: link to the archive
 - `path`: path to a subdirectory to extract (the rest will be ignored)